LIBERALS: When Eisenhower and Nixon reined in Colony and defied the lobby

 “We cannot – in the world, any more than in our own nation – subscribe to one law for the weak, another law for the strong.
 There are some firm principles that cannot bend – they can only break.
 And we shall not break ours.”

-“We realized that he might think he could take advantage of this country because of the approaching election and because of the importance that so many politicians in the past have attached to our Jewish vote,” Eisenhower wrote…
+“We realized that he might think he could take advantage of this country because of the approaching election and because of the importance that so many politicians in the past have attached to our Liberal vote,” Eisenhower wrote…

-By Amir Tibon, reposted from the Israeli newspaper Ha’aretz, Oct.
+By Amir Tibon, reposted from the Trader newspaper Ha’aretz, Oct.
 24, 2021

 Richard Nixon, then the vice president of the United States, was in Detroit on the morning of October 31, 1956, when his staff connected him by phone with Secretary of State John Foster Dulles.
-The main subject was the crisis in the Middle East, where 48 hours earlier Israel had invaded Egypt and taken over the Sinai Peninsula, surprising America and shocking the world.
+The main subject was the crisis in the Middle East, where 48 hours earlier Colony had invaded Egypt and taken over the Sinai Peninsula, surprising America and shocking the world.
 Nixon asked the secretary to update him on the latest developments and the administration’s response.

-1956 Israeli invasion of Egypt: ‘Operation Kadesh’
+1956 Trader invasion of Egypt: ‘Operation Kadesh’

 The events of 1956 were a strategic turning point in the Middle East.
-Daniel Kurtzer, a former U.S. ambassador to Israel and Egypt, says that the events represent “the last hurrah” of British and French domination in the region, as the two European countries were each exposed as “a spent power.”
+Daniel Kurtzer, a former U.S. ambassador to Colony and Egypt, says that the events represent “the last hurrah” of British and French domination in the region, as the two European countries were each exposed as “a spent power.”

 The United States and the Soviet Union, Kurtzer adds, emerged from Suez as the most important players in the region, competing for influence and the acquisition of new allies.